Conium

 Conium (/koʊˈnaɪ.əm/ or /ˈkoʊniəm/) is a genus of flowering plants in the family Apiaceae.
 As of December 2020, Plants of the World Online accepts six species.

 All species of the genus are poisonous to humans.
 C. maculatum, also known as hemlock, is infamous for being highly poisonous.
 Hemlock is native to temperate regions of Europe, North Africa and Western Asia.
 The species C. chaerophylloides, C. fontanum, and C. sphaerocarpum are all native to southern Africa.

 Description

-Plants of the genus Conium are eudicots, flowering plants distinguished by their two cotyledons (embryonic leaves) and tricoplate (three-pored) pollen.
+Plants of the genus Conium are eudicots, flowering plants distinguished by their two cotyledons (embryonic leaves) and tricolpate (three-pored) pollen.
 They are typically biennial, forming basal rosettes in the first year of growth, and sprouting a rigid, hollow flower stalk in the second.
 Germination occurs between spring and autumn.
 Occasionally, plants which germinate in early spring are annual instead of biennial.
 These plants grow best in wet, poorly drained areas with nutrient rich soil.
 They grow well in nitrogen rich soil, and are able to tolerate high levels of heavy metals, such as arsenic, cadmium, and lead.
 Conium plants are diploid, with a chromosome number of 2n = 22 (haploid number 11).
 They grow from one to three meters tall, varying between species.
 They produce hermaphroditic flowers, which are typically insect pollinated or self-fertilized.